Saalvage/AssimpNet/README.md

 * **Windows**
 	* x86, x64 (Tested on Windows 10)
 * **Linux**
-	* x64 (Tested on Ubuntu 18.04 Bionic Beaver)
+	* x64 (Tested on Ubuntu 24.04 Noble Numbat)
 * **MacOS**
-	* x64 (Tested on MacOS 10.13 High Sierra)
+	* x64 (Tested on MacOS 13.7 Ventura), ARM64 (Tested on MacOS 14.7 Sonoma)

 You may have to build and provide your own native binaries for a target platform that is not listed.
 If the library does not support a platform you are targeting, please let us know or contribute an implementation!
 The logic to dynamically load the native library is abstracted, so new platform implementations can easily be added.

+## Questions & Contributing ##

+All contributions are welcome!
+Simply raise an issue or open a pull request with your issue/question or contribution!

 ## Unity Users ##

-With the release of version 4.1.0, a Unity plugin replicating the NuGet package is outputted to the build folder.
-You can simply drag and drop the contents into your Unity project.
-The plugin utilizes a runtime initiliazation script to ensure the native binaries are loaded when running in editor or standalone.
+There existed support for a Unity plugin, however, it is currently in a non-functional state.
+Pull requests to restore this support would be welcomed!

 ## Licensing ##

 The library is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
 This means you're free to modify the source and use the library in whatever way you want, as long as you attribute the original authors.
 The native library is licensed under the [3-Clause BSD](https://opensource.org/licenses/BSD-3-Clause) license.
 Please be kind enough to include the licensing text file (it contains both licenses).

-## Contact ##
+## More Projects by the Original Author ##

-Follow project updates and more on [Twitter](https://twitter.com/Tesla3D/).

-In addition, check out these other projects from the same author:

-[TeximpNet](https://bitbucket.org/Starnick/teximpnet) - A wrapper for the Nvidia Texture Tools and FreeImage libraries, which is a sister library to this one.
+[TeximpNet](https://bitbucket.org/Starnick/teximpnet) - A wrapper for the Nvidia Texture Tools and FreeImage libraries.

-[MemoryInterop.ILPatcher](https://bitbucket.org/Starnick/memoryinterop.ilpatcher) - This is the ILPatcher that is required at build time, it uses Mono.Cecil to inject IL code to improve native interop.
-The ILPatcher is cross-platform, which enables building of AssimpNet on non-windows platforms.

 [Tesla Graphics Engine](https://bitbucket.org/Starnick/tesla3d) - A 3D rendering engine written in C# and the primary driver for developing AssimpNet.